MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 :::image type="content" source="media/fundamentals-get-started/new-bot1.png" alt-text="Screenshot of the app-level home page.":::

-Select **Chatbots** in the side pane to open the **Chatbots** page and view all the bots you have access to in this environment.
+In the navigation menu, select **Chatbots** to open the **Chatbots** page and view all the bots you have access to in this environment.
 On the page, you can see metadata about these bots, including the owner, when it was last published, and when it was last modified.
 Use this page to navigate to another bot that you have access to.

 :::image type="content" source="media/fundamentals-get-started/chatbot-list.png" alt-text="Screenshot of the list of chatbots.":::